Evolutionary-Intelligence/DistributedEvolutionaryComputation/README.md

 ## Review Scope

-**WARNING**: In this paper repository, we do **NOT** judge the scientific/engineering value of each paper, since such a value judgement is often a non-trival task, depending on knowledge background and viewpoint.
+**WARNING**: In this paper repository, we do **NOT** judge the scientific(theoretical)/engineering(practical) value of each paper, since such a value judgement is often a non-trival task.
 Instead, we **ONLY** provide a widely-accessible platform to collect papers regarding EC on some (rather all) *top-tier* and also *related EC-focused* journals as much as possible.
-Since *only* PDEC are covered for EC-focused publications, this paper collection may be **somewhat biased**, which should be noted.
+Since *only* PDEC are covered for EC-focused publications, this paper collection may be **somewhat biased**, which should be noticed.

 | Publication Type  | Publication Name | Search Range | Collection |
 | :---: | :---: | :---: | :---: |